I hope you enjoy reading this blog post.

 Attracting new customers and selling to them is 5 to 25 times depending on your industry more expensive than retaining and expanding the accounts of your current customers.
 However, on average, only 18% of the companies focus more on Customer Retention, while 44% focus on customer acquisition.

 We will walk you through the process we used while making an onboarding course for Kissflow, the industry leader in workflow automation software.

-Make a detailed outline of what each of your videos would cover.
+Make a detailed outline of what each of your onboarding videos would cover.
 Use cases, best practices, examples, or anything else they need to include.